Apatterson32/first-impressions/README.md

 2. Clone code from repository

-3. Open terminal inside first-impressions and install the required npm packages `npm i jest && inquirer`
+3. Open terminal inside first-impressions and install the required npm packages `npm i jest && inquirer@8`

 ## Usage

 1. Clone code from repository

-2. If npm packages are already installed,
+2. If npm packages are already installed, invoke application using `node index.js`

-3. From there use the
+3. From there, answer to following questions

-4. If you do not
+4. Your logo will be created as an svg file

 ## Credits

 - School work

+- Tutor Eric Sayer on correct version of inquirer

+- Chatgpt on parts of the tests

 ### Deployment Video